stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ## Overview

 During the course of this blog we have implemented the majority of the basic Vulkan components that would be used by most applications, and have reached the end of the Vulkan tutorial.
-From here on we will be implementing more advanced features such as lighting, shadows, and geometry shaders.
+From here on we will be implementing more advanced features such as lighting, shadows, etc.

-Later in this section we will also address the complexity caused by the number of objects that are currently required to render each element of a scene (descriptor sets, render sequences, etc) by the introduction of a _scene graph_ and supporting framework.
+Later in this section we will also address the complexity caused by the number of objects that are currently required to render each element of a scene (descriptor sets, render sequences, pools, etc) by the introduction of a _scene graph_ and supporting framework.

-In the first chapter we will render a terrain model derived from a height-map image, and then implement level of detail (LOD) functionality for the grid mesh using a _tesselation_ shader.
-We will also introduce _push constants_ as a more efficient mechanism for uploading data to the hardware, and _specialization constants_ to parameterise shader configuration.
+In this first chapter we will start a new demo to render a terrain model derived from a height-map image, and then implement level of detail (LOD) functionality for the grid mesh using a _tesselation_ shader.
+We will also introduce _push constants_ as a more efficient mechanism for uploading data to the hardware, and _specialization constants_ to parameterise the shader configuration.

 This will require the following new components: